njs41823/fallout_hacker/README.md

 # Fallout Terminal Hacker

 - a tool to help crack terminal passwords in Fallout 4
-- open index.html and follow instructions
+- open index.html in the browser and follow instructions